surister/cratedb-guide/docs/integrate/etl/mongodb.rst

     CREATE OK, 1 row affected (... sec)

 For fields that contain text consider using a full-text analyzer.
 This will enable great full-text search capabilities.
-See `Indices and Fulltext Search`_ for more information.
+See :ref:`Indices and Fulltext Search <crate-reference:fulltext-indices>` for more information.

 CrateDB is able to create dynamically defined table schemas, which can be extended as data is inserted, so it is not necessary to define all the columns